 - Employment practices liability exposures—Some states have enacted legislation restricting an employer’s ability to perform preemployment screening tests for marijuana.

 Despite the challenges created by marijuana legalization, businesses can implement the following measures to minimize

 - Educate employees on the safety risks associated with marijuana usage in the workplace.

-Adopt an appropriate marijuana usage policy aimed to prevent impairment issues on the job and provide proper support
+- Adopt an appropriate marijuana usage policy aimed to prevent impairment issues on the job and provide proper support for employees.